Artris/lazy-jar/README.md

 * `when` identifies when and how often an event should happen such as "everyday at 6:00 pm", or "every workday at 4:30 pm"
 * `time range` identifies a period of time such as "1 week", or "3 days"
 * `time zone` identifies the timezone corresponding to the `when` input
+* `url` the url that the user is redirected to after acknowledging a notification in Slack

 ### Slash Commands

 * #### Schedule a new stand-up with a group of hackers `/lj schedule [name] with [list of @hacker] [when] [time zone]`
   * e.g. "schedule artris with @dtoki and @alireza everyday at 6:00 am America/Vancouver"
-  * When there is a conflict, the hacker will not be added to the new stand-up and a warning will be displayed
+  * When there is a conflict, the an error message will be displayed and the stand-up will not be scheduled
   * If a stand-up with the same name already exists, the user will get asked to provide a different name

+* #### Set a url for an existing stand-up
+    `/lj set url for [name] to [url]`
+  * e.g. "set url for artris to hangouts.google.com/call"

 * #### Add hackers to an existing stand-up
     `/lj add [me or list of @hacker] to [name]`
   * e.g. "add @dtoki and @alireza to artris"